yuan910715/clock_press/docs/en/configpagedetail.md

 ## Top Information

 ### Change log
-Clock version update history, you can view the update date and content of each version, if you have features you would like to add, please contact me: admin@topyuan.top
+Clock version update history, you can view the update date and content of each version, if you have features you would like to add, please contact me: <a href="mailto:admin@topyuan.top">admin@topyuan.top</a>
 `The clock has a built-in automatic update function.
 You may open the configuration page every once in a while and find that the clock version has been updated and new functions have been added`

 ### Erase WiFi